 Mendocino: Foodie adventures in charming Boonville

-At Boonville's Pennyroyal Farm, the "kids" pen offers a chance to get up close to the adorable 7 to 8-month-old goats.
-There are hidden treasures nestled in Mendocino's Anderson Valley, where vineyards unfurl along the hillsides and the tiny town of Boonville offers a foodie paradise.
+There are hidden California treasures nestled in Mendocino's Anderson Valley, where vineyards unfurl along the hillsides and the tiny town of Boonville offers a foodie paradise.
+Culinary inspiration is contagious in this hamlet, where everyone knows everyone, and we weekenders can dabble in all the deliciousness.

 Add your comments below